stripe-samples/checkout-one-time-payments/README.md

 <details>
 <summary>With Stripe Tax</summary>
+  Stripe Tax lets you calculate and collect sales tax, VAT and GST with one line of code.

   Before creating a price, make sure you have Stripe Tax set up in the dashboard: [Docs - Set up Stripe Tax](https://stripe.com/docs/tax/set-up).

-  Because Stripe needs to know what kind of product you are selling, you need to submit a valid tax code specifying what kind of product you are selling.
+  Stripe needs to know what kind of product you are selling to calculate the taxes.
+For this example we will submit a tax code describing what kind of product is used: `txcd_99999999` which is 'General - Tangible Goods'.
 You can find a list of all tax codes here: [Available tax codes](https://stripe.com/docs/tax/tax-codes).
-In this example, we will use `txcd_99999999` which is 'General - Tangible Goods'.
+If you leave the tax code empty, Stripe will use the default one from your [Tax settings](https://dashboard.stripe.com/test/settings/tax).

   ```sh
   stripe products create \